 Want to know how Pass Protection works?
 We’ve got you covered.
 Here are some important details about how reimbursement following an approved claim works.

 A few things to keep in mind: Most importantly, this is based on an approved claim.
-It is also required that you notify Spot within 20 days of the covered event.
+It is also required that you notify Spot and/or plan administrator within 20 days of the covered event or as soon as reasonably possible.
 Be sure to review your specific policy for more details.

 Season Passes:

-Here are some important dates and terms to keep in mind when it comes to Pass Protection for your Pass
+For important dates and terms when it comes to Pass Protection for your Pass, please log into your Spot My Account.

-If a covered event occurs between the day after you purchase Pass Protection but prior to December 14, 2023, it is considered within the Cancelation period.
-This means you’re eligible for a 100% reimbursement of your Pass purchase price if your claim is approved.
+If a covered event occurs from the day after you purchase Pass Protection until the start of the defined season date, it falls within the Cancellation period.
+During this time, you are eligible for a 100% reimbursement of your pass purchase price if your claim is approved.

 Here’s an example: